 • Soups: Add pepper paste to your soups; it is fantastic in Turkish bulgur and lentil soup, Ezo Gelin Çorbası, or Turkish Red Lentil Soup (Kırmızı Mercimek Çorbası).

 • Sauces: I add a spoonful of pepper paste in my pasta sauces – whether it is vegetarian or combined with meat, it greatly enhances flavor.
-Try adding a spoonful in this Roasted Red Pepper Pasta
+Try adding a spoonful in this Roasted Red Pepper Pasta.
+Or use it to make a spiced oil for traditional Turkish Manti.

 A close up of red pepper paste in a jar.